CNApocalypse/openni2/README.md

 ---

-`CameraInterface.py` is a simple demo cls:
+`CameraInterface.py` is a simple demo cls, code example:

 ```python
 from CameraInterface import ONICamera: